Virtual Machine auto-discovery

-From Tools > Auto-discovery > vServer, you can add a new vCenter server or ESX server or Citrix XenServer info to connect and gather host and VM details.
+From Discovery > Hypervisors/*nix/Windows, you can add a hypervisor discovery job that can connect to and gather host and guest VM details.
 Options are as follows:

-Platform : Choose Vmware, Citrix XenServer, oVirt Server, KVM/libvirt, or LXC.
+Platform : Choose Vmware, Citrix XenServer, oVirt Server, KVM/libvirt, Docker, LXC, etc.

 Server : This is the FQDN or IP of the vCenter server or the ESX server.
 If using FQDN, device42 should be setup for DNS resolution(vm console, option 1)

 Port : This will be 443 by default.
 Only change if you have changed it.

 Username & password: self explanatory.
 Use username with permission to view all the hosts and virtual machine inventory info.
 For oVirt the username is most probably in the format of username@domain, e.g. admin@internal

 Strip domain suffix : Checking this will strip domain suffix from host and VM names.